 At Cams Hill School we monitor our cohort of most able pupils on a regular basis and this generates input into academic mentoring as well as instituting individual provision maps for pupils not making expected progress.
-The Most Able Coordinator is responsible for liaising with Heads of all curriculum areas to support their monitoring of the progress of the most able pupils in their subject area.
+The Most Able Coordinator is responsible for liaising with Curriculum Leaders to support their monitoring of the progress of the most able pupils in their subject area.
 As a consequence of this regular monitoring and review, the cohort of children identified as most able may change over time.